 In 2006, Mandisa got her first taste of on-camera acting as a background actor in the film, Stomp The Yard.
 A few years later, she received her first leading role in an internationally syndicated television show, It’s Supernatural with Sid Roth, portraying Gloria Bridges and again in 2019.
 She was also in a Brighthouse Kimball Commercial and portrayed Bernice King in the audiobook version of Nationalism Without Compassion.

-Currently, Mandisa is the Founder, Entertainment Journalist, Coach, and Editor-in-Chief for Atlanta Film and TV.
-This platform exists to serve, empower, educate, and engage those who are a part of or looking to get involved in the Atlanta Film and TV Industry.
-She hopes to one day produce and direct her animation and commercials.
+Currently, Mandisa is the Founder, Entertainment Journalist, Coach, and Editor-in-Chief for Atlanta Film and TV, and she hopes to produce and direct her animation and commercials, films, and television shows.